-In the first quarter, long-term borrowings in the amount of SEK 1,078m were amortized.
-During the remaining part of 2020, long-term borrowings amounting to approximately SEK 0.3bn will mature.
+In the second quarter, long-term borrowings in the amount of SEK 1,752m were amortized, including loan repurchases.
+During the remaining part of 2020, long-term borrowings amounting to approximately SEK 0.2bn will mature.

 Liquid funds as of June 30, 2020, amounted to SEK 17,117m, an increase of SEK 5,928m compared to SEK 11,189m as of December 31, 2019.